Frequently Asked Questions

 • Transaction is immediately final and spendable

-• Every 24 hours, all transactions are bundled into a block
+• Every 10 minutes, all transactions are bundled into a block

 Blocks serve as archival snapshots, not validation bottlenecks.
 This provides instant user experience with periodic immutable checkpoints.